 The Kenneth Black Bursary Scheme

 The Hardy Plant Society offers a number of small bursaries, for students and for people who are employed in horticulture.
 Our aim is to stimulate interest in growing hardy herbaceous plants and to provide a deeper understanding of them.
-As part of our fulfilment of our Charitable Objectives we are able to offer the bursaries in response to a generous legacy from Mr Kenneth Black, who worked as a council gardener.
+As part of our fulfilment of our Charitable Objectives we are able to offer the bursaries funded by a generous donation from the estate of Mr Kenneth Black, who worked as a council gardener.
 They are not competitive and there are no application deadlines.
 We hope to make a decision within a month of receiving the application.

 A successful applicant will receive free membership of the HPS for the year in which the work takes place (depending upon the calendar this may be longer than one year).